Murray, Jokic help Denver stun Clippers 104-89 in Game 7

-LAKE BUENA VISTA, Fla.
-(AP) — Denver’s dynamic duo of Jamal Murray and Nikola Jokic led another stunning turnaround as the Nuggets advanced to the Western Conference finals for the first time since 2009.
+Denver’s dynamic duo of Jamal Murray and Jokic led another stunning turnaround as the Nuggets advanced to the Western Conference finals for the first time since 2009.

 Murray scored 40 points, Jokic had a triple-double by the third quarter and Denver again overcame a double-digit deficit to shock the Los Angeles Clippers 104-89 in Game 7 on Tuesday night.

 Denver became the first team in NBA history to rally from a 3-1 series deficit twice in the same postseason.
+The team beat Utah in Game 7 in the first round.

+“Those guys stepped up on the biggest moment,” said Malone, who turned 49 on Tuesday.
+“You find out a lot about people in these moments.
+Man, did we pass the character test or what?”

 Even more history: The Nuggets are the third team in the U.S. major pro sports to rally from a pair of 3-1 deficits in the same playoffs, joining the 1985 Kansas City Royals and 2003 Minnesota Wild.

 Denver will face LeBron James and the Los Angeles Lakers in the conference finals.
+They’ll be the underdogs, of course.
+That’s fine with Murray.

+“It’s fun to silence everybody,” said Murray, who scored 25 in the first half.

+They certainly quieted the noise around the Clippers, who hoped the additions of Kawhi Leonard and Paul George would lead them to their first-ever conference finals — and beyond.
+But LA’s stars fell flat.

 The 7-foot Jokic had a monster game with 16 points, 13 assists and 22 rebounds, which were the most by a Nuggets player in an NBA playoff game.
 He broke his record of 19 that he set last season and shared with Marcus Camby.

 In a familiar trend, the Nuggets found themselves down by 12 in the first half.
 They also trailed 61-54 with 10:50 let in the third when they caught fire.
-The Nuggets went on a 35-13 run to build up a 15-point lead in the fourth quarter.
+The Nuggets went on a 35-13 run to build a 15-point lead in the fourth quarter.

 They led by as many as 20.

-Murray helped the Nuggets pour it on down the stretch to give coach Michael Malone a 49th birthday present.

-The team also rallied back from double-digit margins in their last two games as well to stun the Clippers.
+Denver also rallied from double-digit deficits in its last two games to stun the Clippers.

-Despite the additions of Kawhi Leonard and Paul George, the Clippers fell short of the conference finals, where they’ve never been.
-They fell to 0-8 all-time in games where they could clinch a trip to the conference finals.
+“We were right there.
+There’s no excuses,” Leonard said.
+“We should have finished it off.
+Like I said, the last three games pretty much mirrored each other.”

 Jokic insisted the third-seeded Nuggets weren’t feeling any pressure.
 He said Game 7 was just another game.
 After all, this was Denver’s fourth straight Game 7 dating to the playoffs last season.